chrdoe/chrdoe.github.io/_pages/cv.md

 2013-2014: PhD student representative at the **Department of Linguistics, ANU**

-I have reviewed articles and books for: Studies in Linguistics, NUSA, International Journal of Bilingualism, Pacific Linguistics - deGruyter, Language Science Press, Open Linguistics
+I have reviewed articles, books, and applications for: Studies in Linguistics, NUSA, The endangered languages documentation project (ELDP), International Journal of Bilingualism, Pacific Linguistics - deGruyter, Language Science Press, Open Linguistics

 Conference organization
 ====